 After discussing the different forms of outsourcing, the logical question is: how to find WordPress talent?

 That depends on the time-cost-quality factor that I mentioned before.
-With an unlimited amount of money you’ll probably hire a lot of top level super-experts that would be incredibly efficient.
+Outsourcing WordPress development and offloading to other team members has different flavors – from hiring through onboarding consultants, delegating simple tasks to juniors, training staff, or partnering with peers.
+With an unlimited amount of money, you’ll probably hire a lot of top level super-experts that would be incredibly efficient.

 But since we live in the real world, you need to decide for yourself – what are you looking for, and can you afford it?